sparkertime/scoopsy/_posts/2018-08-14-dungeon-fate.md

 ## Goals

-I love the core conceit of Apocalypse-engine games - failure is frequent and interesting.
-However, I wanted to graft that onto Fate's narratively impactful aspects and a system that didn't assume any particular type of narrative direction.
-I love PbtA games but their magic is in how strongly they capture their settings.
-By contrast, we didn't know anything about our setting until we sat down to talk about our characters and start playing.
+I love the core conceit of Dungeon World - failure is frequent and interesting.
+However, I wanted to graft that onto Fate's narratively impactful aspects and a system that didn't assume any particular setting.
+Dungeon World's magic is in how well it evokes classic fantasy roleplaying.
+By contrast, we knew nothing about our setting until we sat down to talk about our characters and start playing.

 ## Dice Rolling